OhMyGuus/BetterCrewLink/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 # You MUST use this template or your issue will be deleted.

-**If your problem is with BetterCrewLink on your phone or the web version, [click here](https://github.com/OhMyGuus/BetterCrewlink-mobile/issues) and make an issue there, if your problem is with BetterCrewLink on the PC, ignore that and continue with your issue**
+**If your problem is with BetterCrewLink on your mobile or the web version, [click here](https://github.com/OhMyGuus/BetterCrewlink-mobile/issues) and make an issue there, if your problem is with BetterCrewLink on the PC, ignore that and continue with your issue**

 # Pre-Flight Checklist
 Please use this checklist to avoid spamming: